zaphosting/docs/docs/dedicated-windows-enshrouded.md

 - TCP incoming and outgoing: 15636-15637
 - UDP incoming and outgoing: 15636-15637

-Please use our [Port Forwarding (Firewall)](vserver-windows-port.md) if you need further assistance doing this.
+Please use our [Port Forwarding (Firewall)](vserver-windows-port.md) guide if you need further assistance doing this.

 </TabItem>
 </Tabs>